carpentries-incubator/fair-explainable-ml/episodes/5a-explainable-AI-method-overview.md

 ### Understanding impact of training examples
 These techniques unearth which training data instances caused the model to generate a specific prediction for a given sample.
+At a high level, these techniques mathematically identify what training samples that -- if removed from the training process -- are most influential for causing a particular prediction.

 **Example methods:** [Influence functions](https://arxiv.org/abs/1703.04730), [Representer point selection](https://arxiv.org/abs/1811.09720)